Pkcs11Interop/pkcs11-logger/README.md

 ## Overview

-PKCS#11 is cryptography standard maintained by the OASIS PKCS 11 Technical Committee (originally published by RSA Laboratories) that defines ANSI C API to access smart cards and other types of cryptographic hardware.
+PKCS#11 is cryptography standard that defines ANSI C API to access smart cards and other types of cryptographic hardware.

 Library implementing PKCS#11 interface is usually used in the following scenario:

 	Application <--> PKCS#11 library <--> Device

-Due to the complexity of cryptoki it is not rare that user needs to troubleshoot communication problems between application and PKCS#11 library.
+Due to the complexity of PKCS#11 API it is not rare that user needs to troubleshoot communication problems between application and PKCS#11 library.
 That is the moment when PKCS11-LOGGER (logger) may come handy.

 Logger sits between the application and the original PKCS#11 library: